ar-abid/genai-bootcamp-2025/sentence constructing /perplexity /prompts.md

 - remember to consider the level : beginner
 - provide clear sentence structure with accurate placement of object / time depending on the sentence ie- check example Did you eat the food?
- → [object] [verb (past)] ka?
+- reference examples and their score for best response → [object] [verb (past)] ka?

 Are you at school?